Between October 2020 and September 2024, WREN will:

 This effort will establish and maintain a database of technologies and methodologies for monitoring (e.g., acoustic detectors, cameras) and mitigating (e.g., smart curtailment, deterrents) the environmental effects of wind energy.

 Approach: WREN members will search available literature and contact technology providers to obtain information on existing recommended practices for monitoring and mitigation.
 For a given technology, the database will include information on the developer (e.g., name, contact, website), the technology readiness level, receptor and stressor intended for use (e.g., ultrasonic acoustic deterrents to reduce collision risk), phase of development (e.g., construction or operations), relevant literature, applicability across sectors, jurisdictions, species, and cost.
 The database will be developed and available on Tethys, and updated biannually, to expand the number of relevant materials.

 Deliverables: A curated database on Tethys with an annual report and webinar detailing updated content, and quarterly and annual metrics on use through Google analytics and other sources.

 Expected Task 34 Results

 WREN activities are designed to generate the following results:

 Maintain and enhance Tethys to facilitate easy access to literature and relevant information on the environmental effects of wind energy development on a global scale.

 Expand international collaboration within WREN and among non-WREN nations and collaborative efforts with other organizations.

 Disseminate scientifically based research and recommendations to government regulatory organizations and wind developers/operators through various outreach materials and approaches.

-Establish and maintain a global monitoring and mitigation database as a reference of available strategies for reducing environmental effects of wind energy development.
+Establish and maintain a global monitoring and mitigation database as a reference for available strategies for reducing the environmental effects of wind energy development.